Rate Limits

 For App Developers

-Should a site exceed any rate limit, subsequent requests will be denied with an HTTP 429 Too Many Requests status code.
+Should a site exceed any of the quotas, subsequent requests will be denied with a HTTP 429 Too Many Requests status.
 The Retry-After header in the response specifies the wait time (in seconds), before client can attempt the next request.

 If a site has exceeded its burst-limit, Retry-After